NeLy-EPFL/NeuroMechFly/docs/installation.md

 **First, make sure that you have git-lfs (large file storage) installed on your local machine.
 Otherwise, please refer to this [link](https://github.com/git-lfs/git-lfs) to learn more about how to install the Git LFS.**

-Then, you can download the repository on your local machine by running the following line in the terminal:
+Then, you can download the repository on your local machine by running the following line in the terminal.
+If you are interested in downloading the blender model, run `git lfs clone` instead of `git clone`.
 ```bash
 $ git clone https://github.com/NeLy-EPFL/NeuroMechFly.git
 ```